mijolabs/vaultage/README.md

 ### Docker Compose

-Add it as a second service in your Vaultwarden `docker-compose.yml` file:
+Add it as a side-car service in your Vaultwarden `docker-compose.yml` file:

 ```yaml
 services: